 What is the Test Case?

-A Test Case is a set of actions executed to verify a particular feature or functionality of your software application.
-The Test Case has a set test data, precondition, certain expected and actual results developed for specific test scenario to verify any requirement.
+A TEST CASE is a set of actions executed to verify a particular feature or functionality of your software application.
+A Test Case contains test steps, test data, precondition, postcondition developed for specific test scenario to verify any requirement.
+The test case includes specific variables or conditions, using which a testing engineer can compare expected and actual results to determine whether a software product is functioning as per the requirements of the customer.

 What is a Test Scenario?